 The committee has responsibility for, amongst other things, the monitoring of the financial integrity of the financial statements of TSB and the involvement of the Auditors in that process as well as reviewing the Company's internal control and risk management systems.
 It focuses in particular on compliance with accounting policies and ensuring that an effective system of internal financial control is maintained.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports remains with the Board.

-The Nomination Committee is made up of three members who are all Non-executive Directors.
-The Nomination Committee is chaired by Will Samuel, the Chairman of the Company and its other members are Dame Sandra Dawson and Miquel Montes.
+The Nomination Committee is made up of four members who are all Non-executive Directors.
+The Nomination Committee is chaired by Will Samuel, the Chairman of the Company and its other members are Dame Sandra Dawson, Richard Meddings and Miquel Montes.
 The Nomination Committee meets at least once a year.

 The Nomination Committee is responsible for considering and making recommendations to the Board in respect of appointments to the Board, the Board Committees and the chairmanship of the Board Committees.
 It is also responsible for keeping the structure, size and composition of the Board under regular review, and for making recommendations to the Board with regard to any changes necessary.
 The Nomination Committee also considers succession planning, taking into account the skills and expertise that will be needed on the Board in the future.

-The Remuneration Committee is made up of three members who are all Non-executive Directors.
+The Remuneration Committee is made up of four members who are all Non-executive Directors.
 The Remuneration Committee is chaired by Dame Sandra Dawson, an independent Non-executive Director.
-Its other members are Miquel Montes and Polly Williams.
+Its other members are Paulina Beato, Miquel Montes and Polly Williams.
 The Remuneration Committee meets at least four times a year.

 The responsibilities of the Remuneration Committee are to determine and approve the framework of the remuneration policy of the Company, to identify TSB’s Material Risk Takers in terms of the European Banking Authority’s Regulatory Technical Standards and to manage, consider and approve the remuneration arrangements of the Chairman, the Chief Executive, the Company Secretary, each direct report to the Chief Executive, other senior executives and employees who are designated as Remuneration Code staff under the PRA Remuneration Code, or any other employee determined by the Remuneration Committee from time to time in accordance with the requirements of TSB's regulators.